Google, Intellectual Ventures case over patents ends in U.S. mistrial

 IV argues that unlike some of the firms denounced as "patent trolls" it invests only in quality intellectual property and does not file frivolous lawsuits.
 The multi-billion dollar patent firm has other lawsuits in pre-trial stages and has agreed to settlements for other, separate claims, but the Motorola lawsuit is the first case it has taken to trial since IV was founded 14 years ago.

-IV has raised about $6 billion from investors and has bought tens of thousands of intellectual property assets from a variety of sources.
+IV has raised about $6 billion (3 billion pounds) from investors and has bought tens of thousands of intellectual property assets from a variety of sources.
 Google was an investor in IV's first patent acquisition fund but did not join later vehicles.

 The case in U.S. District Court, District of Delaware is Intellectual Ventures I and Intellectual Ventures II vs. Motorola Mobility, 11-908.